This quick start guide will help you get familiar with basic concepts and procedures.

 - use background image: if the category should have a background image

 - background image path: the path to the background image (only relevant if use background image is enabled), with a link to browse / upload images

-- layout: an optional alternative layout (see "Category layouts" section above)
+- layout: an optional alternative layout (see "Category layouts" in the "Advanced usage" documentation article)

 - color: a color in hexadecimal format (e.g. #ff6600) that will be used as background for the category title

-As you can see, you already have many options to customize appearance for each category; and more parameters will be added in future GiBi Sprint releases.
+As you can see, you have many options to customize appearance for each category.

 Would you like to save the catalog?